Nelson Taylor

-Nelson Taylor (June 8, 1821 – January 16, 1894) was a U.S. Representative from New York, a brigadier-general in the Union Army during the American Civil War, and a captain in the U.S. Army during the Mexican-American War.
+Nelson Taylor (June 8, 1821 – January 16, 1894) was an American lawyer who served as a U.S. Representative from New York, a brigadier-general in the Union Army during the American Civil War, and a captain in the U.S. Army during the Mexican–American War.

 Biography

 Born in South Norwalk, Connecticut, Taylor attended the common schools, an early precursor to the public education system.

+Mexican-American War

-He enlisted for the Mexican–American War as a captain in the First Regiment, New York Volunteer Infantry, August 1, 1846, and was sent to California in 1846 just before the outbreak of the war.
-He was honorably mustered out September 18, 1848.
+He enlisted for the Mexican–American War as a captain in the 1st New York Infantry Regiment, August 1, 1846, and was sent to California in 1846 just before the outbreak of the war.

+California Senate

+He was honorably mustered out on September 18, 1848.
 He remained in California and engaged in business at Stockton.
-He briefly served as member of the first inaugural California Senate from San Joaquin from December 15, 1849, to February 13, 1850.
+He briefly served as a member of the first inaugural California Senate from San Joaquin from December 15, 1849, to February 13, 1850.
 He won a seat in the California Senate with 16.6% of the vote.
-While serving he voted for the expansion of the California government and advocated for a transcontinental railroad that would connect California to the East Coast.
+While serving, he voted for the expansion of the California government and advocated for a transcontinental railroad that would connect California to the East Coast.

 He was expelled from the California Senate on February 13, 1850, due to an excessive absence while attending to business concerns in New York City.
 He was expelled “without any reflection upon his character.”

-Upon returning to California he served as the President of the board of trustees for the State Insane Asylum from 1850 to 1856.Taylor was elected sheriff of San Joaquin County in 1855.
+Upon returning to California, he served as the president of the board of trustees for the State Insane Asylum from 1850 to 1856.
+Taylor was elected sheriff of San Joaquin County in 1855.
 Nelson resigned his positions in 1856 and moved back to New York City after having made many political connections in California.

+Move to New York City

 He moved to New York City in 1856, then attended Harvard University.
-He graduated from the law department of Harvard University in 1860.
+He graduated from Harvard Law School in 1860.
 He was admitted to the bar and practiced law in New York City.
-He was an unsuccessful Democratic candidate for election in 1860 to the Thirty-seventh Congress.
+He was an unsuccessful Democratic candidate for election in 1860 to the 37th Congress.
 He lost the election to Republican William Wall.